FREQUENTLY ASKED QUESTIONS — HOME RUN ACADEMIC CLASSES

 What are the dates of the holidays Home Run will observe so that we can plan our vacation trips?

 Home Run Ministries will observe the same major holidays as the Humble Independent School District.
-Students and teachers will have the entire week of Thanksgiving, three weeks at Christmas, and one week of spring break as well as Good Friday and Easter Monday.
+Students and teachers will have the entire week of Thanksgiving, three weeks at Christmas, and one week of spring break as well as Easter Monday.
 The entire schedule is on the website under the Academic Program.

 Since there are only four English classes, and there are seven calendar years between sixth grade and twelfth grade, will my student be able to take English every year?

 English students will spend at least one year in each English class.
-Since the literature selections and many of the other materials used in English 1, English 2, and English ¾ are on a two-year rotating basis, the second year in the same English class will be different and provide an opportunity for a student to master the skills, mature in his or her vocabulary development, grammar, and writing skills.
+Since the literature selections and many of the other materials used in Basic English, English 1, English 2, and English ¾ are on a two-year rotating basis, the second year in the same English class will be different and provide an opportunity for a student to master the skills, mature in his or her vocabulary development, grammar, and writing skills.
 When parents prepare their student’s high school transcript, they can title the English classes Ninth Grade English, Tenth Grade English, Eleventh Grade English, and Twelfth Grade English or Freshman English, Sophomore English, Junior English and Senior English rather than using the English 1, 2, 3, or 4 designations.

 Who prepares the student’s high school transcript?